FilWil/task-delegator/README.md

 Drag and drop events were handled with use of Dragula library.

-# Short instruction how to start an app on localhost server:
+# Short instruction on how to start an app on localhost server:

 1. Download project files from GitHub repository
 2. Change connection string to database in appsettings.json (change server for existing server and provide database name)